Senior Research Scientist

-- Ocean’s dark energy: Global inventory of chemoautotrophs in the aphotic realm
+- Global inventory of chemoautotrophs in the aphotic realm of the oceans

-- Deep Life I: Microbial Carbon Transformations in Rock-Hosted Deep Subsurface Habitats
+- Microbial Carbon Transformations in Rock-Hosted Deep Subsurface Habitats

-- Collaborative Research: An Integrated Study of Energy Metabolism, Carbon Fixation, and Colonization Mechanisms in Chemosynthetic Microbial Communities at Deep-Sea Vents
+- Integrated Study of Energy Metabolism, Carbon Fixation, and Colonization Mechanisms in Chemosynthetic Microbial Communities at Deep-Sea Vents

-- Learning how to breathe: What we can learn about antiquity, iron oxidation, and respiration on oxygen from modern Fe-oxidizing bacteria
+- The antiquity, iron oxidation, and respiration on oxygen by modern Fe-oxidizing bacteria

 - Swan BK, Tupper B, Sczyrba A, Lauro FM, Martinez-Garcia M, Gonzalez JM, Luo H, Wright JJ, Landry ZC, Hanson NW, Thompson B, Poulton NJ, Schwientek P, Gonzalez-Acinas S, Giovannoni SJ, Moran MA, Hallam SJ, Cavicchioli R, Woyke T, Stepanauskas R (2013) Prevalent genome streamlining and latitudinal divergence of marine bacteria in the surface ocean.
 PNAS 110:11463-11468.